eda-ricercatore/gulyas-scripts/notes/python.md

 	- introspection
 + A decorator is a technique for obtaining a (new) function from passing a function into another function \cite[Chapter 3, pp. 61,68]{Alchin2010};
-	it is used to support preloading arguments (or partial application of a function) \cite[Chapter 3, pp. 61]{Alchin2010};
+	- It is used to support preloading arguments (or partial application of a function) \cite[Chapter 3, pp. 61]{Alchin2010};
-	use a decorator to execute boilerplate code in a set of input functions before/after the execution of the returned function
+	- Use a decorator to execute boilerplate code in a set of input functions before/after the execution of the returned function
 		\cite[Chapter 3, pp. 68]{Alchin2010}.
-	- applications of decorators \cite[Chapter 3, pp. 67-68]{Alchin2010}:
+	- Applications of decorators \cite[Chapter 3, pp. 67-68]{Alchin2010}:
 		* access control
 		* cleanup of temporary objects
 		* error handling